BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Programs/ISPF-tools-for-Quick-Edit-and-Endevor/README.md

 ## PKGMAINT and PMAINTPN

 These items offer Quick-Edit and Endevor users a fast method for managing packages.
 While displaying a list of packages, enter "TSO PKGMAINT" on the command line.
-The panel displayed prepares and submits a job to COMMIT/RESET/DELETE the packages listed.
+From the panel displayed is prepared and submitted a job to COMMIT/RESET/DELETE the packages listed.

 ## ENDIEIM1 and ENDIEIM1-the-ISPF-Edit-Service-Initial-Macro